iRobotEducation/create3_docs/docs/robot-setup/webserver.md

 ## Provisioning

-Provisioning is the procedure that will connect the Create3 robot to your WiFi network.
+Provisioning is the procedure that will connect the Create® 3 robot to your WiFi network.

 Press and hold the left ( · ) and right ( · · ) buttons for six seconds.
 The light ring should go cyan.